Dylankjy/Dylankjy/README.md

 class Dylankjy {
     constructor() {
         this.name = 'Dylan Kok'
-        this.occupation = 'Founder at TanukiHQ, Vice-President at NYP AI' this.education = 'Diploma in Information Technology at Nanyang Poly' this.location = 'Singapore'
+        this.occupation = ['Founder at TanukiHQ', 'Vice-President at NYP AI'] this.education = 'Diploma in Information Technology at Nanyang Poly' this.location = 'Singapore'
         this.languages = {